kennyhyun/kennyhyun.github.com/_i18n/en/_posts/2020-09-10-windows-development-environment.markdown

 ## Say Hello to Windows

 Thanks to WSL2, Windows machine is also have been developer friendly.
 Docker performance it not worse than OSX and you can use it on Home Edition too.
-It actually has a better multiple display experience than OSX and Cleartype will give you a better font rendering in full HD display.
+It actually has a better multiple display experience than OSX and Cleartype will give you a better font rendering in full HD display (might be a personal preference though).
 Edge browser is now chromium based.

-I still don't like too many rebooting but I would choose next dev machine as a Windows laptop.
+I still don't like too many rebooting but I would choose next dev machine as a Windows laptop :)